Services Offered in Pediatric Dentistry

 - Tongue-tie treatment – this is not a dental problem commonly discussed, even though it significantly affects some kids.
 Right from birth, your child may have a small and tight Frenum, which limits the movements of the tongue.
 This tissue can make it hard for your child to speak properly and worse, cause difficulties in breastfeeding.
 Treatment for tongue-tie is also available in pediatric dentistry.

 - Nutritional counseling – if you have kids of your own, then you know it can be a battle getting them to eat right, leave alone healthy.
 Nutritional counseling will help you get your child to enjoy eating healthy meals and trade-off some of the sweet foods for fruits and vegetables.

 - Habit counseling – food is not the only thing children struggle with as they grow up.
 Eventually, they pick up unhealthy habits that hurt their teeth.
 Such include biting fingernails, crashing candies and ice cubes, thumb sucking, to mention a few.
-If you give a pediatric dentist a chance, they just might talk your child sucking the bad habits in exchange for better ones.
+If you give a pediatric dentist near you a chance, they just might talk your child sucking the bad habits in exchange for better ones.